-How well a drug works depends on it getting to the part of the body it needs to work on (the site of action).
+How well a drug works depends on it getting to the part of the body it needs to work on (called the site of action).
 How effective it is, and how much is getting to the site of action, is found by measuring the amount in the blood (rather than just the dose that you take).
 This is called your ‘drug concentration’ or ‘blood level’ and is found by doing a blood test.

 The dose of AED you take will affect the concentration that is in your body, but dose and concentration are not quite the same thing.
 Our bodies are all different and we each react to, and metabolise, drugs differently.
-How we metabolise drugs is affected by our age, our sex, any other conditions we have and any other medications we take.
+How we metabolise drugs is affected by our age, our gender, any other conditions we have and any other medications we take.
 So if five people all take the same dose of the same drug, they will not necessarily have the same amount of drug in their body after it is broken down.